-I got super excited when I heard that Bunny Day was approaching in Animal Crossing, but that all changed when I realized just how ubiquitous eggs had suddenly become in the game.
+I got super excited last year when I heard that Bunny Day was approaching in Animal Crossing, but that all changed when I realized just how ubiquitous eggs had suddenly become.
 Fishing became a nightmare as every shadow turned into an egg when pulled from the water.
 Harvesting materials from trees and stone also became frustrating as the majority of items spawned from them turned into eggs.

-Unfortunately for those of us that don't appreciate the holiday, Bunny Day runs for 12 days total, April 1 through April 12.
+Unfortunately for those who don't appreciate the holiday, Bunny Day runs for eight days total, March 28 through April 4.
 You've got a couple of choices.
-You could put Animal Crossing down until April 13, or you could change the way you play the game and earn a boatload of Bells in the process.
-Here are six tips for surviving Bunny Day along with ways to make a bunch of Bells off of the holiday event.
+You could put Animal Crossing down until April 4, or you could change the way you play the game and earn a boatload of Bells in the process.
+Here are six tips for surviving Bunny Day, along with ways to make a bunch of Bells off of the holiday event.

 6 tips for surviving Bunny Day

 Bunny Day isn't all that bad as long as you change your mindset for playing the game.
 If you play correctly, you can make bank off of those ubiquitous eggs.

 1. Craft and pawn those eggs!

 On their own, the six different eggs that you can find around your island aren't worth that much.
 You'll only get 200 Bells per egg at Nook's Cranny.
 However, if you craft a Bunny Day recipe and then sell that recipe to Timmy and Tommy, you'll gain twice as many Bells for the number of eggs put into the recipe.